Is your relationship founded on love or lust?

 Another telling sign of a lustful relationship is the emphasis you place on ensuring your encounters stay firmly in the realm of fantasy.
 This doesn’t necessarily mean that you’ve got a penchant for sci-fi inspired hook-ups!
 It’s more to do with a need to separate your dalliance from the realities of the daily grind.
 This emotional detachment can also encourage you to keep things secret from friends and family.

 - Read more: keeping love a secret can be a sign of an unhealthy relationship.
-Learn about emotional unavailability here
+Learn more about relationship secrets

 Conversely, love transcends the pure physicality of lust.
 Temporality seems to slip away when you’re in love; every moment spent in your partner’s company is special.
 Not only are you honest with them, you’re also true to yourself.
 In addition, being open about your feelings isn’t difficult, nor is listening to your other half’s the emotional requirements.
 Trust is a mainstay too.

 Making each other happy is a top priority, and one that’s fulfilled without resentment.
 What’s more, the love you feel in return empowers you to better yourself; it’s not something you want to shroud from view.
 Above all, strong relationships are built on a love that rolls with the punches – it’s not fickle, it’s enduring.

 - Read more: want to build your way to love?
 Start by creating your very own Love Maps